microsoft/PowerPlatformConnectors/certified-connectors/Desk365/Readme.md

 ### When a Ticket is Updated
 This will trigger when a ticket is updated.

+### When a Note is added to a Ticket
+This will trigger when a note is added to a ticket.

+### When a Reply is added to a Ticket
+This will trigger when a reply is added to a ticket.

 ### Create a Ticket
 Action used to create a new ticket.